Step into the past at Burra Rock, where examples of pioneering ingenuity and rusted relics tell intriguing stories of the Goldfields’ diverse history.

 There are information boards in the picnic area which describe the fascinating story of early settlers who once lived and farmed the Burra Rock area.

-The woodlands surrounding Burra Rock are known internationally for their biological diversity.
+The woodlands surrounding Burra Rock are known internationally for its ecological diversity.